Shelby County teachers rally in support after superintendent considers keeping schools closed

 Dozens of teachers stood outside SCS offices Tuesday afternoon holding signs in support of Ray and virtual classrooms.

 “Stand with Ray.
-When he says he won’t go back until it’s safe, believe him,” teacher Laura Braytendah said.
+When he says he won’t go back until it’s safe, believe him,” teacher Laura Braytenbah said.

 Classes were originally supposed to resume August 10, but the date has been pushed back to August 31.
 Ray said that could change if there’s a sudden uptick in coronavirus cases.